Bill1235813/academic-homepage/content/author/admin/_index.md

 +++

-I am currently an undergraduate student of the Dual Degree Program between Simon Fraser University and Zhejiang University.
+I am currently a graduate student in University of Southern California.
-I spent the first two years of my college life in Zhejiang University which is located in Hangzhou, and the next three years in Simon Fraser University which is located in Vancouver.
-Both are beautiful cities with tasty food！

-My research interests mainly focus on machine learning and computer vision.
+My research interests mainly focus on machine learning and natural language processing.
-Now I am working in <a href="http://vml.cs.sfu.ca/" target="_blank">SFU Vision and Media Lab</a> with <a href="http://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a>
+Now I am working with <a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof.Fei Sha</a>.
-on computer vision using deep learning methods.
-Previously, I worked in <a href="http://www.sfu.ca/computationallogic/" target="_blank">SFU Computational Logic Lab</a> with <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof.Oliver Schulte</a>
+Previously, I worked with <a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a> and <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof.Oliver Schulte</a>
-on sports analytics with deep reinforcement learning methods.
+on computer vision and reinforcement learning.